nburton-loginvsi/Hydra-Automations/README.md

 **SelfDeleteADObjectWithBind.ps1**

 Hydra has a built-in script to automatically delete the Entra object of an account, but NOT the on-prem AD object.
 Although the default password reset/sync route is preferrable for AD deployments, this script can be handy for deleting all session hosts in a pool for a mass renames or deletions, for example.
 This uses the Hydra_ServiceAccount_PSC PSCredential object, so ensure that a service account is properly defined for the host pool, the script has the service account option enabled, and the account has access to delete AD computer accounts.

+**ConvertHostPoolForTesting.ps1**

+This script can convert an AVD Host Pool (or really any device) to an automated testing host for use with Login Enterprise.
+This is useful to combine with Hydra's capability of running scripts at deployment time within the New Session Hosts tab.
+Simply set the $applianceFQDN variable to your LE appliance FQDN.
+The script will download the EXE and automatically place the shortcut in the ALLUSERSPROFILE startup directory.